TejasML/azure-data-engineering-pipeline/README.md

 ## Power BI
-* Build a interactive dashbord using
+* Build a interactive dashbord using powerbi to demostrate the